 Arrest Notification: Nicaraguan authorities frequently do not notify the Embassy when a U.S. citizen has been detained, especially if the arrestee has dual nationality.
 The Government of Nicaragua does not consider U.S. citizens born in Puerto Rico to be U.S. citizens.
 If you are detained, ask police or prison officials and friends or family to notify the U.S. Embassy immediately.
-After we learn of an arrest, it may be several days or weeks before the Government of Nicaragua permits us to visit.
+After the Embassy learns of an arrest, it may be several days or weeks before the Government of Nicaragua permits a consular official to visit.
 See our webpage for further information.

 Purchasing Property: Exercise extreme caution before investing in property.
+Armed individuals, acting on authority of the President of Nicaragua have taken over privately owned land, sometimes violently.
 U.S. citizens have been arrested or threatened with violence as a result of property disputes.
 See our website for more information.